 12.4.
 Mid-Level Walkthrough¶

-Now, let’s go back to ExampleApp.java
+Now, let’s go back to ExampleApp.java.
+Inspect the start

 method, which is required to be overridden in concrete subclasses of

-method is considered the main
+the Application class.
+The start method is considered the main

 entry point for a JavaFX application.
 It is called after the init